CC BY-NC-SA 4.0 License.

 This isn’t right.
 This isn’t where he supposed to be.
 Where was he supposed to be?
 He can’t remember.
 Richmond?
 No. He feels a surge of anger at the name.

 The half-open door is set crooked on its frame, whether from bad design or the passage of time, bottom corner wedged solidly into the ground.
 The door is ancient, but the furrow in the dirt is fresh.
-Maybe he forced the door open when he crawled into sleep—maybe—but he doesn’t remember doing it.
+Maybe he forced the door open when he crawled in to sleep—maybe—but he doesn’t remember doing it.
 He sneezes, then shakes his head, as if to knock loose a memory from the night before.

 Driving.
 He remembers driving.
 And trees…

 He staggers to the door, leaning against it as he sneezes a second time, more violently this time, then steps through the doorway into the world outside.
 He sneezes again, then doubles over in a fit of coughing that sends him to his knees.
 But the air is cleaner out here, and he can breathe more freely, and the fit passes.
-He spends a minute on his hands and knees, staring at nothing but dead, matted grass as he feels the burning his eyes and lungs fade.
+He spends a minute on his hands and knees, staring at nothing but dead, matted grass as he feels the burning in his eyes and lungs fade.
 Then he climbs back to his feet.

 The world is very bright, very hot, very humid.
 He sways beneath the hot sun, momentarily dizzy, and realizes he’s wearing his leather jacket.
 He slips it off, throws it over his shoulder, and steadies himself.

 He stands in a field of dead, matted grass.
-Dotted across the filed are tiny wooden buildings like the one he just staggered out of.
+Dotted across the field are tiny wooden buildings like the one he just staggered out of.
 They make no sense as sheds.
 He can’t imagine anyone needing so many in one place.
 Shacks or shanties, then, though why he was standing in the midst of a forest of abandoned shanties baffles him.

 Then he turns, sees the Manor, and his memory comes flooding back.